sieve-community/examples/audio_noise_reduction/README.md

 # Audio Noise Reduction

-Removes a lot of background noise from an input audio track using [FullSubNet+](https://github.com/hit-thusz-RookieCJ/FullSubNet-plus).
+Removes a lot of background noise and distraction from an input audio track using [FullSubNet+](https://github.com/hit-thusz-RookieCJ/FullSubNet-plus).

 ## Deploying
 Follow our [getting started guide](https://www.sievedata.com/dashboard/welcome) to get your Sieve API key and install the Sieve Python client.